Doode1524/concentration/README.md

 **Running the App**
 <br><br>
-In the terminal that you have open at the 'concentration_backend' folder, run <br>
+In the terminal that you have open at the 'concentration-backend' folder, run <br>
 rails s -p 3001<br>
 in your terminal to access and use the Rails API.<br>
 Find the 'concentration' folder and run <br>